-This is the story of how a young man became the Buddha.
-(The name Buddha means "awakened one.")
+This is the story of how a young man came to be known as The Buddha ("Buddha" means "awakened one").
+He was not a god.
+He was a human being like you and me.
 As with all ancient tales, we can't know what is to be taken literally and what is to be taken metaphorically.
 It doesn't matter to me.
 I'm inspired by his story either way.

 The Buddha was born a prince in a small kingdom that is part of modern-day Nepal.
 His name was Siddhartha Gautama.
 His father, the king, indulged his son's desires and protected him from being exposed to human suffering.
 The king posted guards at the palace gates to keep Siddhartha from seeing how less fortunate people lived and even had attendants hold a parasol over his son so he wouldn't experience heat or cold or dust.
 Everything unpleasant about life was hidden from him.